fjh32/tls_file_backup/README.md

 # After you're sure you have working certs;
 # Running the .exe's (see releases)
-- Note: Only compiled for linux x86_64.
-Can supply .exe's for more.
+- Releases are available for Linux x86_64, Linux aarch64 (arm64), Mac OSX Ventura
 - Note: Client only works if the server is using a valid cert signed by a CA like LetsEncrypt.
 Client uses default system root store.
 - Note: Server supplies valid cert/key pair.
 Get one from certbot.
 - Note: Server and client both use port 4545 (make sure the server:4545 is accessible for the client).